ethz-asl/autolabel/README.md

 ## Evaluating against ground truth frames

 We use [labelme](https://github.com/wkentaro/labelme) to annotate ground truth frames.
+Follow the installation instructions, using for instance a `conda` environment, and making sure that your Python version is `<3.10` to avoid type errors (see [here](https://github.com/wkentaro/labelme/issues/1020#issuecomment-1139749978)).
 To annotate frames, run:
 ```
 labelme rgb --nodata --autosave --output gt_masks
 ```